-Such loose ends in one of the most exhaustive criminal investigations in U.S. history continue to feed the fervid imaginations of conspiracy theorists, who have variously asserted that the Oklahoma City bombing was the work of neo-Nazis, Iraqi provocateurs, Muslim radicals or even the federal government itself.
+Such loose ends in one of the most exhaustive criminal investigations in U.S. history continue to feed the fervid imaginations of conspiracy theorists, who have variously asserted that Oklahoma City was the work of neo-Nazis, Iraqi provocateurs, Muslim radicals or the federal government itself.

 Nichols has dropped tantalizing, if self-serving, hints that he and McVeigh, who was executed for the bombing in 2001, were not the only participants in the crime.
-From his jail cell at the federal Supermax prison in Florence, Colo., where he is serving a life sentence for his role in the bombing, Nichols wrote Trentadue last month that he possessed "substantial evidence" that "clearly reveals the involvement of 'others unknown'" in the plot.
+From his cell at the federal Supermax prison in Florence, Colo., where he is serving a life sentence, Nichols wrote Trentadue last month that he possessed "substantial evidence" that "clearly reveals the involvement of 'others unknown'" in the plot.